dydxprotocol/solo/docs/api.md

 ### GET /v1/accounts/:address

 Description:
-Get account balances for a particular account owner
+Get account balances for a particular account owner.
+This endpoint can also be used to get pending balances for an account corresponding to pending fills.

 Headers:
 ```